 In India, Bitcoin is not a legal tender.
 However, it opens a tremendous investment opportunity for everyone to invest in it and gain profits in the investments.

-Once you have registered on a cryptocurrency exchange such as CoinDCX, you must complete your KYC and verification before you can begin trading or purchasing through your Bitcoin wallet.
+Once you have registered on a cryptocurrency exchange such as CoinDCX, or you have downloaded a crypto investment app such as CoinDCX Go, you must complete your KYC and verification before you can begin trading or purchasing through your Bitcoin wallet.
 Trading involves purchasing Bitcoins with traditional currency such as Indian rupees and holding on to them in hope of selling them at a higher price on a later date.
 At CoinDCX, we facilitate a fiat transaction which means you can directly trade from your bank account.
 On exchanges that do not permit fiat transactions, you must purchase coins into your crypto wallet and deposit these coins as your initial investment.

 You can operate your Bitcoin wallet from your mobile phone or any other device – or directly from the website of the exchange – by logging into your account.
 If your exchange allows fiat money transactions, your account on the exchange must be linked to your bank account for trading; or you can purchase Bitcoins in exchange for INR through your wallet.